Shopping in Split

 To grab something to eat, you’ll find McDonald’s at the ground floor of the mall.
 On the first floor you have a five star cinema, at the top floor there is a restaurant and a bar, which among other has an outdoor swimming pool.

 City Center One Split: Shopping center City Center One Split was opened in 2010 and it is the second largest shopping center in Dalmatia.
 The shopping center is located in the easternmost part of Split, and it covers an area of about 57,000 square meters.
-In City Centre you will find a big selection of shops (e.g. H&M, Mango, Orsay, OVS), bars and restaurants spread over the three floors.
+In City Centre you will find a big selection of shops (e.g. H&M, C&A, Peek and Cloppenburg, Mango, Orsay, OVS), bars and fast food restaurants like KFC, Mac, B-King, pizza, chinese etc, spread over the three floors.

 Mall of Split: After being postponed several times, Mall of Split finally opened in 2017 and it is the largest mall in Dalmatia.
 The mall is located in the Vukovarska street about 4 km from the city centre.
 The mall has around 80 shops including a large Interspar, a cinema and a large food corner, with e.g. McDonalds, Burger King.